TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Malignancies

-The incidence of malignancy in rituximab treated patients in the granulomatosis with polyangiitis and microscopic polyangiitis clinical study was 2.00 per 100 patient years at the study common closing date (when the final patient had completed the follow-up period).
+In GPA/MPA Study 1, the incidence of malignancy in rituximab treated patients in the GPA and MPA clinical trial was 2.00 per 100 patient years at the study common closing date (when the final patient had completed the follow-up period).
 On the basis of standardised incidence ratios, the incidence of malignancies appears to be similar to that previously reported in patients with ANCA-associated vasculitis.

 Cardiovascular adverse reactions